-$^{^{16}}$ See Glaser and Weber (2004), Klayman et al. (1999) or Soll and Klayman (2004).
+15See Glaser and Weber (2004), Klayman et al. (1999) or Soll and Klayman (2004).

-Employees that are miscalibrated assign to narrow confidence intervals for future stock prices and thereby underestimate the volatility of future stock returns.
-In the context of stock options, this bias might result in a misvaluation of the time value imbedded in options.
-Henderson (2002) argues that stock price volatility has a mixed effect on option values: on the one hand it reduces value because it rises the firm-specific risk employees are exposed to, while on the other it also increases value because of the convexity of the option's payoff.
-Henderson shows that for certain volatility levels, the convexity effect dominates the risk effect and increases the subjective option value.
-If individuals systematically underestimate volatilities (i.e. if they are miscalibrated), they will therefore put a too small value on their ESOs and will exercise too early.
-For other levels of volatility, the opposite effect holds.
-The precise effect of miscalibration (overconfidence) on exercise behavior is therefore dependent of the volatility level and unclear from an ex-ante point of view.
-Whether miscalibration leads to earlier or later exercise decisions hence remains an empirical question and can not be predicted ex-ante.
-18
+grams as well.
+Miscalibrated employees assign confidence intervals to future stock prices that are too narrow and they thereby underestimate the volatility of future stock returns.
+In the context of stock options, this bias can result in a misvaluation of the time value imbedded in options.
+Henderson (2002) argues that a decrease in the stock price volatility has a mixed effect on option values: on the one hand, it increases value as it lowers the firm-specific risk employees are exposed to.
+But on the other, hand it also decreases value because of the convexity in a stock option's payoff.16 Henderson shows that for certain volatility levels, the convexity effect dominates the risk effect and decreases the subjective option value.
+If individuals systematically underestimate volatilities, i.e. if they are miscalibrated, they will put a too small value on their ESOs and will exercise too early.
+For other levels of volatility, the opposite effect can hold.
+Consequently, the precise effect of overconfidence (miscalibration) on exercise behavior depends of the volatility level and can not be predicted from an ex-ante point of view.
+Whether overconfidence leads to earlier or later exercise decisions hence remains an empirical question.17

 People regularly believe that favorable outcomes occur more frequently than they actually do (see, e.g., Weinstein, 1980).
 This phenomenon is often called overoptimism or unrealistic optimism.
-As with overconfidence, managers are again particularly likely to be exposed to this behavioral bias.
+As with overconfidence, managers are again particulary likely to be exposed to this behavioral bias.
 In the field of foreign exchange, Ito (1990), for example, documents that managers are more optimistic about how exchange rate changes affect their own company than how they will affect others.
 Overoptimistic managers believe that future stock returns of their own companies are greater than they actually are.
-In two recent studies, Bergman and Jenter (2004) and Oyer and Schaefer (2005) incorporate unrealistic optimism into stock option compensation frameworks.
-Bergman and Jenter show that companies compensate their employees with options when employees are irrationally optimistic about the underlying stock.
-Using calibration methods, Oyer and Schaefer document how optimism about future stock returns affects the subjective valuation of options.
-In the context of ESO programs, employees that are overoptimistic about the movements in company stock hence place higher values on their stock options than less optimistic individuals.
-We therefore predict that more optimistic individuals will exercise their ESOs at later points in time.
+In two recent studies, Bergman and Jenter (2004) and Oyer and Schaefer (2005) incorporate this form of unrealistic optimism into stock option compensation frameworks.
+Bergman and Jenter show that companies compensate their employees with options when employees are irrationally optimistic about company stock.
+Oyer and Schaefer use calibration methods and document how optimism about future stock returns affects the subjective valuation of options: employees that are overoptimistic about the movements in company stock place higher values on their options than less optimistic individuals.
+We can therefore predict that more optimistic individuals will exercise their ESOs at later points in time compared to less optimistic individuals.

-17Due to its asymmetric pay-off profile, ESOs, like any other call option, provide a chance of upside gains while providing protection from downside losses.
+16Due to its asymmetric pay-off profile, ESOs, like any other call options, provide a chance of upside gains while providing protection from downside losses.
 Hall and Murphy (2002) and Rajgopal and Shevlin (2002) show that the value of this chance is a function that is increasing in the volatility of the underlying stock.

-18We are not aware of theoretical models that try to incorporate miscalibration into the valuation of employee stock options.
+$^{^{17}}$ We are not aware of theoretical models that try to incorporate miscalibration into the valuation of employee stock options.